arska n | stock.adobe.com

 The city of Aspen, Colorado, has passed an ordinance addressing the disposal of construction and demolition (C&D) debris, Aspen Daily News reports.

 The ordinance would require C&D projects with a disturbance area of 2,000 square feet or more to divert 100 percent of all possible recoverable materials from the Pitkin County Landfill and Solid Waste Center, and could result in salvaging thousands of tons of reusable products from the landfill, city officials say.
-The Aspen City Council approved the ordinance on first reading during a Dec.
-17 meeting.

-The ordinance aims to help the city reach its goal of reducing carbon emissions by 63 percent by 2030 and reducing the amount of waste at the landfill by 70 percent by 2050, according to the story.
+The ordinance aims to help the city reach its goal of reducing carbon emissions by 63 percent by 2030 and reducing the amount of waste at the landfill by 70 percent by 2050, according to the report.

 RELATED: Colorado county creates landfill diversion program for C&D materials